Configuration Management vs Change Management – Definitions & Differences

 In addition to the above activities, identification of CCB members and defining authority of CCB is also done as part of the change management.

-Let us take an example of a small project to understand configuration management vs change management.
-Following things are known about the project.
+Let us take an example of a small hypothetical project to understand configuration management vs change management.

 Let is analyze the above statements.
 The project creates many items including, but not limited to final product, product components, deliverables, documents, and work artifacts.
 All the items are not considered as configurable items.
 All configurable items may not follow a formal change management process.